-Causes Of Action For Divorce In New Jersey
+Causes of Action for Divorce in New Jersey

 By Peter Van Aulen, Esq.No-Fault Divorce

 Also, it important to note that in filing for a divorce in NJ whether it is based on cause or irreconcilable differences you must have been residing in the state of New Jersey for at least one year before filing unless you are using adultery as your cause of action.
 If you are pleading adultery you can file for divorce despite the fact you have not been residing in New Jersey for a year.
 Divorce can be complex.
 The results could affect you and your children for years and even indefinitely.
 This is why it is so important to receive the best possible advice and representation from an experienced New Jersey divorce lawyer.
-Peter Van Aulen offers a free consultation.
-Call (201) 845-7400 today.
+Peter Van Aulen offers a free 30 minute in office consultation.
+Call 201-845-7400 today.